lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 **3.2.** Finally, let's look at all 3 plots together -- the one "Sky Plot" and the 2 "Plane Plots" -- plus the "Table Browser" from Step 2.9.
-Using the mouse, we can adjust the size of these windows so they all can be viewed simultaneously.
+Using the mouse, you can adjust the size of these windows so they all can be viewed simultaneously.
 Now either click on a symbol in one of the plots.
-(In the following plot, we clicked on a point near `r_calibMag-i_calibMag=1.0`, `g_calibMag=24.2 in the color-magnitude plot.)
+(In the following plot, a point near `r_calibMag-i_calibMag=1.0`, `g_calibMag=24.2` was clicked in the color-magnitude plot.)
 A small black circle with cross-hairs will appear around that particular symbol in that particular plot.  **What's more, a small black circle with cross-hairs will also appear around the symbol for that particular object in the other plots.
-Its row entry in the the "Table Browser" will also be highlighted.:
+Its row entry in the the "Table Browser" will also be highlighted.**:

 .. figure:: /_static/TOPCAT_CMD_tutorial_24.png
     :name: TOPCAT_CMD_tutorial_24.png